InteractiveComputerGraphics/SPlisHSPlasH/README.md

 and the implicit methods of the following publications:

-* Bender and Koschier, "Divergence-free SPH for incompressible and viscous fluids", IEEE Transactions on Visualization and Computer Graphics, 2017
+* Jan Bender and Dan Koschier, "Divergence-free SPH for incompressible and viscous fluids", IEEE Transactions on Visualization and Computer Graphics, 2017

 * Andreas Peer, Markus Ihmsen, Jens Cornelis, and Matthias Teschner.
 An Implicit Viscosity Formulation for SPH Fluids.
 ACM Trans.
 Graph., 34(4), 2015.

 * Andreas Peer and Matthias Teschner.
 Prescribed Velocity Gradients for Highly Viscous SPH Fluids with Vorticity Diffusion.
 IEEE Transactions on Visualization and Computer Graphics, 2016.

+* An improved version of: Tetsuya Takahashi, Yoshinori Dobashi, Issei Fujishiro, Tomoyuki Nishita, and Ming C. Lin.
+Implicit Formulation for SPH-based Viscous Fluids.
+Computer Graphics Forum, 34, 2015.

+* Marcel Weiler, Dan Koschier, Magnus Brand and Jan Bender.
+A Physically Consistent Implicit Viscosity Solver for SPH Fluids.
+Computer Graphics Forum (Eurographics), 37(2), 2018

 ## Surface Tension